-Here's the early weather forecast for Reading & Leeds 2023
+Here's the latest weather forecast for Reading & Leeds 2023

-Reading & Leeds festivals are set to return for 2023 next week – check out the latest weather forecast for both festival sites below.
+Reading & Leeds festivals are set to return for 2023 this week – check out the latest weather forecast for both festival sites below.

 The twin festivals return to Richfield Avenue and Bramham Park from August 25-27, with The 1975, Foals, Billie Eilish, The Killers, Sam Fender and Imagine Dragons all set to headline.